swcarpentry/DEPRECATED-bc/novice/shell/shell_nelle.md

 this easily we can store them in a shell script.
 We do this by adding the commands to a text file and then running that text file from the command line.

-**Who remembers all of the commands we used exactly to get to this point?**
+Who remembers all of the commands we used exactly to get to this point?

-History
+If you don't remember, you can use the `history` command to tell you.
+(Hint: it's a good idea to pipe this command to tail, as your history may be very very long if you've been working for a couple of hours)

+Recall from the first session - how do you create a new file?

+	nano do-stats.sh

+In your newly opened file, put in the shell code we've just developed.

     for datafile in *.txt
 	do
         python goostats.py $datafile > stats-$datafile
 	done

+To run your new script, you'll need one more command.

     bash do-stats.sh